 Christ upholds the galaxies of the universe.
 The size and might of Christ are quite beyond our ability to conceive.
 All the creation lives, moves, and has its being in Christ.

 Christ alone purged our sins from us, and after that rose to sit in Heaven at the right hand of the Almighty God.

 We can use words to tell of such authority and glory but we never will gain a true concept of the splendor of Christ until that Day of days when we see Him.
 Then we will have bodies like His and be able to abide in the Presence of this most awesome Personage.

-Being made so much better than the angels, as he hath by inheritance obtained a more excellent name than they.
+having become so much better than the angels, as He has by inheritance obtained a more excellent name than they.
 (Hebrews 1:4)

 Angels are mentioned throughout the Scriptures.
 We do not know much about them but we do know that some of them are creatures of enormous glory, strength, and intelligence.
 They have individual personalities as do humans.
 They have names and are able to communicate.
 They are interested in humans—so much so that there is joy in the presence of the angels when a sinner repents.

 The Scriptures suggest that when Satan rebelled against God a large number of angels followed him, including some of the angels of great status and authority in Heaven.
 It is against these “principalities” and “powers” and “rulers of the darkness of the world” that the saints must struggle as they attempt to lay hold on the inheritance they have been given through Christ.